micropython-sintaxis-basica

 Conditionals and Loops

-Conditionals and loops allow us to modify the flow of execution of the program.
+Conditionals and loops allow us to modify the program’s execution flow.
 In Python, the most common control structures are if, else, for, and while.
 These structures are equally valid in MicroPython.

 Functions

-Functions are reusable code blocks that perform a specific task (or should do it 😜).
+Functions are reusable blocks of code that perform a specific task (or at least they should 😜).

 In MicroPython and Python, functions are defined using the def keyword.